rurbansk/duplicates-counter/README.md

 Example output:
 a=1, b=5, d=1, h=3, p=1

+To generate data you can use data_generator.sh.
+It will create a sorted array of letters with size as a passed parameter.
+Size is 10 by default.
+Array is saved as test_data.txt.

 ## Description
 App is using two public methods to count:
 * countDuplicates - a simple for loop with adding letters to map string to